patriciagilbon/task-analytics-engineer/README.md

 - There is a single unit test in the entire project, but ideally there should be one for every transformation.

 ## 9. Assumptions
-- Given this data is related to transactions and changeback, I assumed that the primary stakeholders would be the Finance team.
+- Given this data is related to transactions and chargeback, I assumed that the primary stakeholders would be the Finance team.
 As a result, I placed this mart within the Finance folder.
 However, it could also be relevant to other teams, depending on organizational needs.

 ## 10. Extra note
 Hi there :wave: